kseligga/ML-fake-news/README.md

 :-------------------------:|:-------------------------:
 <img src="https://i.imgur.com/UdPQtUt.png" alt="image" width="100%" height="auto">  |  <img src="https://i.imgur.com/5vyC0Ni.png" alt="image" width="100%" height="auto">

 We clearly see: feature importance for XGBoost model seems balanced, with the columns we artificially added in preprocessing on top.
-In the same time, GB Classifier bases its prediction heavily on only one variable: the word 'reuters'.
+At the same time, GB Classifier bases its prediction heavily on only one variable: the word 'reuters'.
 Same observation could be seen in other models, in a bit smaller scale. \
 \
 let's evaluate the performance of our models if we completely remove the word "reuters" from the training and test sets: